rudradeep22/BeyondTheBuzz/README.md

 # BeyondTheBuzz-Assignment3
 The model is present in the Jupyter Notebook BYB_A_3.ipynb .
 The generated Dinosaur names are given in Generated_dinos.csv .
 # BeyondTheBuzz-Assignment4
-The model is present in LSTM_project.ipynb .
+The model is present in BYB_A_4.ipynb .